Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 In the settings we can see it is stick to a specific antenna, but we can change it.

-It is not a problem to change the reception and transmission setting to something larger: every antenna will be able to receive and transmit data to this equipment.
-IT may be useful if you move your sensors often, or during your final outdoor setup.
-For now we dont change it, as we will check later in the Health & network views, if it changes something to the links between the components.
+It is not a problem to change the reception and transmission setting to “something larger “All”: every antenna will be able to receive and transmit data to this equipment.
+It may be useful if you move your sensors often, or during your final outdoor setup, to ensure a better fault tolerance (in case an antenna is not working).
+For now we don’t change it, as we will check later in the Health & network views, if it changes something to the links between the components.

 Now we have to do the same detection/naming stuff until all our sensors are detected.
-In my case since those sensors are now used for 3 years and were totally inactive during winter, i had to change a few batteries before they all get detected, and I found one is now unable to be detected, had to use my test sensor as a spare.
+In my case since those sensors are now used for 3 years and were totally inactive during winter, i had to change a few batteries before they all get detected, and I found one is now unable to be detected, I had to use my test sensor as a spare.

 We will test if our antennas are really giving us an extended range.
 First, i will show the Health & Network views from the BLEA Plugin, with all the equipments and antennas still on my desk.
 It means they are all really close from each others !

-As we can see in the Health view, all the sensors are now only detected by the Local antenna, which is the bluetooth usb stick plugged on my Jeedom controller.
+As we can see in the Health view, all the sensors are now only detected by the Local antenna, which is the bluetooth usb stick plugged on my Jeedom controller, from last tutorial.
 Only the RSSI from this antenna is displayed for each equipment.
 Also, in the Network view, we can see all antennas are down/red, and the links between sensors and antennas are now only pointing to the local controller.
 In the BLEA documentation and this excellent Sarakha’s article (french) we can read that whatever the antenna configured for reception or transmission in the sensor’s configuration, as soon a sensor is seen by any bluetooth antenna, the device is considered as present and usable.

 Now I will move my sensors in various places of my terraces, where they could really be located, still with only my main jeedom controller active, no antennas.

 It becomes interesting: clearly all sensors moved on the East terrace are out of range.
 The main controller can still see the West sensor though, as my desk is closed from this terrace.
-Now, because the Intel NUC on which I run my production Jeedom won’t have this external bluetooth dongle i’m using on my testbed, i’ll tell BLEA to NOT use any local bluetooth controller.
+Now, because the Intel NUC on which I run my production Jeedom won’t have this external bluetooth dongle i’m using on my testbed, i’ll tell the BLEA plugin to NOT use any local bluetooth controller.
 Therefore, we will ONLY rely on external antennas, which are still powered off right now.

 I checked the option “No local”, and saved the configuration.
-To truely test this configuration, i will even shutdown the Jeedom Controller, and remove the bluetooth usb stick.
-After booting it again without bluetooth, here are the Health & Network views.
+To truly test this configuration, i will even shutdown the Jeedom Controller, and remove the bluetooth usb stick.

 Now, clearly none sensor is detected, which is perfectly normal !
-I will then move my antennas in each “corner” of my appartement, switch them on.
-Then on the Network view, i’ll move them approximately to where they physically are from each others.
+I will then move my antennas in each “corner” of my appartement, and switch them on.
+Then on the Network view, i’ll move them approximately to where they physically really are from each others.
 I just wait a few minutes after each antenna is back online in Jeedom, for the network to “stabilize” itself.

-So now, clearly all the antennas are up, and are acting as real relays to the Jeedom controller.
+Conclusion: clearly all the antennas are up, and are acting as real relays to the Jeedom controller.
 We can see in the Health view that we even have some kind of redundancy if one of the antenna on a terrace had to go down.
 The network view is almost accurate, the sensors are close to perfectly displayed on the map.

 Monitoring

 We already setup some kind of monitoring script on each antenna, so that they will reboot in case they can not ping the Jeedom controller.
-But this is technical monitoring, not fnctional to make sure there is no water leak somewhere with a valve staying opened, or a part of your garden not being watered because a sensor is not working well.
+But this is technical monitoring, not functional to make sure there is no water leak somewhere with a valve staying opened, or a part of your garden not being watered because a sensor is not working well.

 So, inside Jeedom, some good practices would be: